Intellectual giftedness: Characteristics

+Some children identified as academically gifted may in fact struggle when presented with open-ended tasks that call for creative thinking, particularly with questions that do not have a single, correct answer.
+In 1981, educator Selma Wassermann interviewed a group of gifted children aged ten to twelve to see them demonstrate higher-order cognitive skills; she posed to them various open-ended questions that demanded creative thinking to solve, such as how they supposed birds learn to fly.
+The children, not knowing the "correct" answer, did not answer any of her questions.
+Wassermann wrote of her experience:

+In contrast, when she asked a group of "low achievers" how one would weigh a giraffe, they rose up to the challenge and suggested answers.
+Wasserman found out that the difference in the responses of the two groups was caused by the gifted students' anxiety and fear of making mistakes brought on by high expectations and pressures coming from parents and teachers.
+Though the students were highly gifted lesson-learners, the lower-level cognitive task of learning does not automatically carry over into the higher-level tasks of problem-solving or imagination and creativity, and were thus inexperienced in dealing with problems that demand higher-level cognition.
+The "low achiever" group on the other hand routinely confronted on the street situations that required problem-solving skills, thus enabling them to become "street-wise".

 Savantism

 Savants are individuals who perform exceptionally in a single field of learning.
 More often, the terms savant and savantism describe people with a competence level in a single field of learning well beyond what is considered normal, even among the gifted community.
 Such individuals are alternatively termed idiot savants ─ a term that has been mentioned as early as the eighteenth century.
 Autistic savantism refers to the exceptional abilities occasionally exhibited by people with autism or other pervasive developmental disorders.
 These abilities often come with below-age-level functioning in most, if not all areas of skilled performance.
 The term was introduced in a 1978 article in Psychology Today describing this condition.
-It is also proposed that there are savants with normal or superior IQ such as those with Asperger syndrome, who demonstrate special abilities involving numbers, mathematics, mechanical, and spatial skills.
+It is also proposed that there are savants with normal or superior IQ such as those with Autism Spectrum Disorder, who demonstrate special abilities involving numbers, mathematics, mechanical, and spatial skills.